AdobeDocs/analytics-learn.en/help/analysis-workspace/building-freeform-tables/time-parting-dimensions-in-analysis-workspace.md

 ---
 title: Time-parting Dimensions in Analysis Workspace
-seo-title: Time-parting Dimensions in Analysis Workspace - Adobe Analytics
 description: Time-parting takes the timestamp of collected hits and breaks it into more meaningful dimensions, such as "Hour of Day" or "Day of Week".
 These dimensions are now out-of-the-box in Analysis Workspace.
-seo-description: Time-parting takes the timestamp of collected hits and breaks it into more meaningful dimensions, such as "Hour of Day" or "Day of Week".
-These dimensions are now out-of-the-box in Analysis Workspace. - Adobe Analytics
-uuid: 78aadc93-b0fc-4711-b6e2-63cf2a28695e
-discoiquuid: db06e487-bae1-4bd0-b592-897582083616
 feature: analysis workspace - building freeform tables
 topics:
 audience: analyst, marketer